 The Fabric & Fiber Studio

-A working studio for committed textile practitioners
+A working studio for serious textile makers

 This is not a course.
 This is not a membership.
 It is not a place to simply consume content and feel inspired.